pavlin-policar/orange3/doc/visual-programming/source/widgets/model/stochasticgradient.rst

 -  **Learner**

-   A SGD regression learning algorithm with settings as specified in the dialog.
+   A SGD learning algorithm with settings as specified in the dialog.

 -  **Model**